Jorg8383/LeetFleet/README.md

 ## Roadmap

-ideas for releases in the future, it is a good idea to list them in the README.
-WoT Items
-Akka Items
-Client Items

 Additional functionality which would be nice to add at a later stage includes suggestions such as:

-1. Allowing a fleet manager to log that a car has been serviced, which will reset the Next distance for service flag via the client webpage
+1. Allowing a fleet manager to log that a car has been serviced, which will reset the next distance for service flag via the client webpage
 2. Allowing a fleet manager to log if maintenance was carried out via the client webpage.
 3. Notifications via email/sms to a fleet manager if vehicle needs mainanence or the vehicle is due a service.
 4. Login credentials for the client webpage to access the associated fleetmanager information in the backend
+5. Defining various vehicle types/sizes to better exploite the Web of Things discovery mechanism by searching for a specific vehicle type/size.

 ## Project Status and Contributing

-This project was developed to fulfill assignment requirements for a Master in Computer Science (Converstion) module (COMP41720 Distributed Systems) in UCD.
+This project was developed to fulfill assignment requirements for a Master in Computer Science module (COMP41720 Distributed Systems) in UCD.

 Development has stopped.
 Should someone choose to fork this project or volunteer to step in as a maintainer or owner, we would be happy to discuss it.